 - Large baking sheet

-- Parchment paper – I absolutely will not make cookies without this anymore!!
-The pumpkin cookies will just slide right off when they are done baking!
+- Parchment paper – They will slide right off when they are done baking!

 - Two large bowls